NiccoloSalvini/thesis/docs/02-scraping.md

 ## Web Client Security provisions: User Agents, Proxies and Fail Dealers

 HTTP headers are sent via HTTP protocol transactions and allow the client and the server to pass additional information with the request or the response.
-Some of most important request header fields are User agent, url as well as e-mails addresses.
-From a very general point of view the process according to which HTTP protocols allow to exchange information can be easily figured out with an everyday real life world analogy.
+Some of most important request header fields are User agent, proxies, urls and e-mails addresses.
+From a very general point of view the process according to which HTTP protocols allow to exchange information can be easily figured out by an everyday real life world analogy.
 As a generic person A rings to the door's bell of person B. Then A is coming to B door with its personal information, i.e. name, surname, where he lives etc. Since now B may either positively answer to A requests by opening the door given the set of information he has, or it may not since B is not sure of the real intentions of A. The situation can be transposed on the internet where the user browser (in the example above A) is interacting with a website server (part B) sending packets of information, figure \@ref(fig:webworks).
 If a server does not trust the information provided by the user, if the requests are too many, if the requests seems to be scheduled due to fixed sleeping time, a server can block requests.
 In certain cases it can even forbid the user to open a session to the website.
-The communication is encoded with numbers ranging from 100 to 511, each of which has its own specific significance.
-A popular case of interaction occurs when users are not connected to internet so the server responds 404, page not found.
-Servers are built with a immune-system like software that raises barriers and block users to prevent dossing or other illegal practices.
+Servers are built with a immune-system like software that raises barriers and block users to prevent dossing or other illegal acts.

 ![(#fig:webworks)How the web interacts between broswer and server](images/how_web_works.png)

-### HTTP User Agent Spoofing{#spoofing}
+### HTTP User Agent and Mail Spoofing{#spoofing}

+\BeginKnitrBlock{definition}\iffalse{-91-85-115-101-114-32-65-103-101-110-116-115-93-}\fi{}
-\BeginKnitrBlock{definition}\iffalse{-91-85-115-101-114-32-65-103-101-110-116-115-93-}\fi{}<div class="definition"><span class="definition" id="def:useragents"><strong>(\#def:useragents)  \iffalse (User Agents) \fi{} </strong></span>The user agent (from now refered as UA) "retrieves, renders and facilitates end-user interaction with Web content" @UaDef.</div>\EndKnitrBlock{definition}
+<span class="definition" id="def:useragents"><strong>(\#def:useragents)  \iffalse (User Agents) \fi{} </strong></span>The user agent (from now refered as UA) "retrieves, renders and facilitates end-user interaction with Web content" @UaDef.
+\EndKnitrBlock{definition}

-In HTTP, the UA string is often considered as _content negotiator_ [@wiki:UserAgent], where the requested server selects the most appropriate content based on operating parameters for the response.
-On the basis of the User agent, the web server can load different CSS based on the outcome, deliver custom JavaScript, automatically send the correct translation due to UA language preferences [@whoishostingthis.com].
+In HTTP, the UA string is often considered as _content negotiator_ [@wiki:UserAgent].
+The requested server in the form of code embedded into the hosted website selects the most appropriate content on the basis of operating parameters for the response.
+Therefore according to the UA, the web server can load different CSS based on the outcome, deliver custom JavaScript, automatically send the correct translation due to UA language preferences [@whoishostingthis.com].
-The UA string is also one of the main responsible according to which Web crawlers and scrapers through robotstxt as in \@ref(best-practices) may be ousted from accessing certain parts of a website.
-In the context of the web server to be able to identify critical information as the user operating system and the browser.
-One of the aim of User agnets are to keep track information and optimize rendering.
-Then, the web server uses the exchanged information to determine what content should be presented to particular operating systems and web browsers on a series of devices.
-However this common standard is recently sentenced to be superseded in favor of a newer (2020) Google technology called _Hints_ @wiki:UserAgentHints.
+However UA fieldcname has been recently sentenced as superseded in favor of a newer (2020) proactive content negotiator named _Hints_ @wiki:UserAgentHints.
-The user agent string includes the user application or software, the operating system (and their versions), the web client, the web client’s version, as well as the web engine responsible for the content display (such as AppleWebKit).
-The user agent string is sent in the form of a HTTP request header.
-Since User Agents acts as middle man between the client request and the server response, then from a continuous scraping point of view it would be better rotating them, so that each time the middle man looks different.
-The solution adopted builds a vector of user agent strings identified by different specifications, different web client, different operating system and so on, then samples 1 of them
+UA is a dense content string that includes many user details: the user application or software, the operating system (and versions), the web client, the web client’s version, as well as the web engine responsible for the content display (such as AppleWebKit).
-Then whenever a request from a web browser is sent to a web server, 1 random sample string is drawn from the user agents pool.
-So each time the user is sending the request it appears to be a different User Agent.
-Below the user agents rotation pool:
+A full components breakdown of UA example might be:

+`Mozilla/5.0 (Windows NT 6.3; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/45.0.2454.85 Safari/537.36`

+- The user agent application is Mozilla version 5.0.
+- The operating system is Windows NT 6.3; WOW64, running on Windows
+- The client is Chrome version 45.0.2454.85.
+- The client is based on Safari version 537.36.
+- The engine responsible for displaying content on this device is AppleWebKit version 537.36 (and KHTML, an open-source layout engine, is present too).

+The UA string is also one of the main responsible according to which Web crawlers and scrapers through a dedicated name field in robotstxt \@ref(best-practices) may be ousted from accessing certain parts of a website.
+Since many requests are sent the server may encounter insistently the same UA and as consequence it may block requests associated to the same UA.
+In order to avoid server block this scraping technique adopts a rotation of a pool of UAs.
+Each time requests are sent a different set of headers are drawn from the pool and then combined.
+The more the pool is populated the larger are the UA combinations.
+The solution proposed tries in addition to resample periodically the pool as soon as the website from which Agents ID are extracted updates newer UA strings.

 ```r